ipfs-inactive/blog/content/post/37-ipfs-conf-dev-meetings-and-user-registry.md

 author: flyingzumwalt
 ---

+> **Update** The target timeline for IPFS Conf has been changed to 2019.
+The original post listed a tentative date of November 2018.

 We’re very excited to announce two events that have been in the making for a long time.
 In ~~(tentatively) November~~ 2019 we will host a public **IPFS Conf** in Lisbon.
 To prepare for that event, in July we will convene small **IPFS and libp2p Developer Meetings** in Berlin.
 All of these events will be loosely inspired by PyCon and Docker Conf — events where community members play a very active role in shaping the agenda, and where a large portion of time is allocated to working meetings where Working Groups and product teams make the most of being together in-person.

 # IPFS Conf in November